shivan-s/shivan.xyz/content/posts/technology-renaissance/index.md

 The way the event renders on Messenger shows no indiction of the vitals: location, time?

-I have to take dreaded action.
+I have no choice but to take the dreaded action.

-I have to click the link.
+I must click the link.

 _Click_

-I'm now transported into an unwanted realm.
+I'm transported into an unwanted realm.

-As soon as my mobile browser fires up I am bombarded by information that I'm not interested in, random short video reels, activities of friends who are hardly keep in touch with in real life, fake news, pretty funny memes.
+As soon as my mobile browser fires up I am bombarded by distractions, random short video reels, activities of friends who are hardly keep in touch with in real life, fake news, pretty funny memes (I must admit).

-5 minute pass, 10 minutes.
-Pause!
+Five minute pass.
+Then, ten minutes.
+Pause.
+Breathe.

 **All I wanted to know is the location and time of this event, but I'm wasting time scrolling.
 They got me!**